 Kintsugi Wellness: The Japanese Art of Nourishing Mind, Body, and Spirit

 In this book, Kumai recounts some hardships she had to face in her life and she shares numerous wellness tips inspired by Japanese concepts.
 The book also features Japanese recipes.

-Kumai is an American of Japanese descent and throughout her book, I could feel the strong link connecting her to her Japanese heritage.
+Kumai is an American of Japanese descent and throughout her book, I could feel the strong link connecting her with her Japanese heritage.
 I found that she did a really good job at explaining Japanese concepts and customs in simple words.
 I sometimes felt that her interpretations of certain concepts were sometimes slightly different than the interpretation a Japanese person born and raised in Japan would have, but it was actually refreshing for me to be able to have a look at my own culture from a new perspective.

 Regarding kintsugi, Kumai mentions in her book a trip she made to Kyoto during which she met a kintsugi artisan.
 However, it appears that the artisan in question does not practice traditional kintsugi, but so-called “modern kintsugi,” which uses synthetic glue such as epoxy.
-Even though I do not think modern kintsugi is completely bad, as a kintsugist, I have a clear preference for traditional kintsugi because it uses natural, foodsafe ingredients and it is based on a long history of craftsmanship.
+Even though I do not think modern kintsugi is completely bad, as a kintsugist, I have a clear preference for traditional kintsugi because it uses natural, food safe ingredients and it is based on a long history of craftsmanship.
 In other words, I found Kumai’s introduction to kintsugi pretty superficial.